Former president of SUNY College at Old Westbury

 In April 1989, a 28-year-old white woman named Trisha Meili was gang-raped and nearly beaten to death while jogging in New York’s Central Park by a large group of black and Hispanic teenagers.
 Despite the defendants’ graphic and detailed confessions, which were captured on videotape and delivered in the presence of their parents or guardians, Butts said: “There’s no evidence to link them to the rape.”
 When five of the attackers stood trial the following year, Butts complained that “the first thing you do in the United States of America when a white woman is raped, is round up a bunch of black youths.”
 Notably, Butts never once suggested the possibility that Miss Meili’s attackers themselves, by targeting a white woman, might have been guilty of racism.
-In Butts’ calculus, blacks are not even capable of racism — on the theory that they have no “power to inflict oppression.”
+In Butts’ calculus, blacks were not even capable of racism — on the theory that they had no “power to inflict oppression.”

 In 1992, Butts, angry over the fact that black New Yorkers were patronizing Korean-owned businesses that allegedly disrespected black customers, called for blacks to “disrupt business-as-usual” by means of “massive civil disobedience.”

 In 1995 Butts directed his ire at Supreme Court Justice Clarence Thomas, whose conservative politics were viewed by Butts as a betrayal of the black community.
 Butts described Thomas as a “poor confused fellow” and “the enemy” of black people.

-In October 1995, Butts honored Cuban dictator Fidel Castro with a huge, standing-room-only ceremony at the Abyssinian Baptist Church.
+In October 1995, Butts honored Cuba’s Communist dictator, Fidel Castro, with a huge, standing-room-only ceremony at the Abyssinian Baptist Church.
 “It is in our tradition to welcome all who are visionaries, revolutionaries and who seek the liberation of all people,” the pastor declared.
 Five years later, Butts and his church again held a rousing tribute to Castro, who was greeted with a ten-minute standing ovation and thunderous chants of: “Fidel!
 Fidel!
 Viva Fidel!”
 Butts, for his part, said: “God Bless you, Fidel.”